jamesmeyer1/EKSKube2IAM/README.md

 ## Step 1:
 Download this repository so you can edit and deploy stacks locally.

-We begin by creating a VPC for Kubernetes.
+We begin by creating a VPC for Kubernetes in the US East (Ohio) region.
+Please check the region before you begin.
 When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the appropriate way so Kubernetes can discover them.
 You can read about the subnet and VPC tagging performed [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html#vpc-tagging).
 For this example the default IP range will work.

 Create the VPC using the amazon-eks-vpc.yaml for CloudFormation.

 ## Step 2:
+If you have never launched and EKS instance you will need to create a role as outline [here](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html).
+It provides the IAM policies you need to associate which are below too.
+* AmazonEKSServicePolicy
+* AmazonEKSClusterPolicy

+## Step 3:
 Deploy EKS Cluster:
 1) Select EKS from Services and deploy your EKS Cluster.
 Make sure to check the region in the AWS Management Console.
 We are deploying to US East (Ohio) us-east-2.
 The format for you subnets will be: stackname-Subnet#.
 Please select the three subnets that were created for based on stackname.

 * Select the VPC with stackname-VPC
-* Select the security group with <stackname-ControlPlaneSecurityGroup-####>
+* Select the security group with stackname-ControlPlaneSecurityGroup-####
-* Select the stackname-ControlPlaneSecurityGorup-####

 Creating an EKS cluster can take up to 15 minutes.
 We can use this time to update our CLI and install Kubectl which are required for this exercise.

-## Step 3:
+## Step 4:
 Update AWS ClI to latest version:
 Update or install the Latest [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for your operating system.

-## Step 4:
+## Step 5:
 Install Kubectl based on your OS:
 EKS uses a command line utility called kubectl for communicating with the cluster API server.
 The instructions for installing your specific operating system or package mananager are [here](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).

+## Step 6:
+Create a key pair before launching the instances as outlined [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)

-## Step 5:
+## Step 7:
 Launch Instances:
 You need the current optimized AMI for the [Amazon EKS worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html)
 Use the CloudFormation Stack called nodesWorkshop.yaml and fill in the required information.

-## Step 6:
+## Step 8:
 Configure Instances to Join Cluster:

 You must enable the worker nodes to join the cluster you created.